iihakk/Food-Waste-App/README.md

   A documented Google Colab notebook containing the full implementation, experimental trials, and evolutionary history of the algorithm.

 * **simulation_data.csv**
-  The final generated dataset used for testing, including synthetic store and customer data across Cairo districts.
+  A **sample dataset** used for testing and reproducibility.
+  ⚠️ *Note:* Actual simulation data is **randomly generated at every run** using `data_loader.py`, producing new synthetic store and customer data each time the simulator is executed.

 * **Wednesday_Presentation.pdf**
   Presentation slides delivered on **Wednesday, December 17**.